Meta0Music/polionix-studios/README.md

 a bunch of random bypass & gaming stuff I make or deploy will be portal'd here

-message from bd: i dont think meta will be updating this more ): but im still here and ill try to keep going
+message from bd: i removed my message because i was wrong and made a severe and continous lapse in my judgement

 message from meta: i will work on this for fun from time to time i guess